0xAlessandro/0xAlessandro.github.io/content/posts/twitter-chall/index.md

 ### LHS NOTE

-- When the pool frees a slot, queued requests resolve in sorted order by `{scheme, host, port}`.
+- When the pool frees a slot, queued requests resolve in sorted order by `{port, scheme, host}`.
 Your 16 probe hosts bracket the victim host.
 - The largest inter-arrival gap appears where the victim is inserted.
 Therefore, the character immediately before that gap (the LHS) is the victim’s hex character.
 - Minimal example: If probes resolve in order 8, 9, [gap], a, b... and the big gap is between 9 and a, then 9 (LHS of the gap) is the victim’s character.

 ### Why the timing gap appears: alphabetical host ordering

-Chromium groups connections by `{scheme, host, port}` and drains queued requests in lexicographic order of the host when scheme/port match.
+Chromium groups connections by `{port, scheme, host}` and drains queued requests in lexicographic order of the host when scheme/port match.
 By choosing probe subdomains that bracket the victim’s host (e.g., 8, 9, a, b …), the victim’s queued request is inserted between two of our probes.
 When a single fused socket frees up, the queue drains in order: probes before the victim resolve in tight succession, then there’s a larger pause while the victim’s cross-origin request completes, and finally the remaining probes resolve.
 The maximum inter-arrival gap therefore pinpoints the victim’s position, and the character immediately to its left (LHS) among our probes is the victim’s hex nibble.

 ## APPENDIX